Junnygram/sec-tools/README.md

 - The port scanner is designed for educational purposes and security testing
 - Always scan only systems you own or have explicit permission to scan
 - Some tools may be blocked by firewalls or security measures
-- Use these tools responsibly and ethically
+- Use these tools responsibly and ethically# sec-tools